 One of the toughest operational challenges in short-term rental is that there's almost never any "slack" between two bookings.
 After an 11:00 check-out and before a 14:00 check-in — if everything goes to plan — you have three hours.
-But if the guest leaves a bit late, or your cleaners arrive at 12:30, you're down to ninety minutes.
+But if the guest leaves a bit late, or your cleaners arrive at 12:30, you're down to ninety minutes — and with real-world slippage, often just one hour.
+That's why we plan around a one-hour protocol.
 Yet the apartment has to be flawless, because the new guest will photograph the bathroom corner the second they spot a stray hair.

 The choice isn't between "slow but thorough" and "fast but superficial."
 The choice is: system or chaos.